venkat7860/Online_Voting_System/README.md

 👍Integrated fields for voters to input their name, phone number, and preferred political party.

-👍Ensured each voter casts only one vote
+👍Ensured each voter casts only one vote.